inodb/ino.bio/content/blog/cbioportal/gsoc-mentor-summit-2019.md

 Showing this as a progress bar could be one way to make this less intimidating.

-It was also great to see in the session afterwards about *Bots for maintainers and contributor onboarding* organized by [Oleg Nenashev](https://twitter.com/oleg_nenashev) that another major project like [Jenkins](https://github.com/jenkinsci) made great efforts to incorporate similar ideas in their organization.
-[Kai Blin](https://twitter.com/kaiblin) remarked that people find it sometimes less intimidating to see a bot message e.g. "improve the code styling here and here" over him mentioning that himself.
+It was great to see in the session afterwards about *Bots for maintainers and contributor onboarding* organized by [Oleg Nenashev](https://twitter.com/oleg_nenashev) that another major project like [Jenkins](https://github.com/jenkinsci) made great efforts to incorporate similar ideas in their organization.
+[Kai Blin](https://twitter.com/kaiblin) remarked that people find it sometimes less intimidating to see a bot message something than him messaging the exact same thing himself.
+As an example he mentioned linting, e.g. a message like "improve the code styling here and here" was usually appreciated more when it came from a bot.
-[Jeffrey](https://twitter.com/jywarren) added to this that in his organization they try to let encouraging words come from a human.
+[Jeffrey](https://twitter.com/jywarren) added to this that in his organization they try to let encouraging words come from a human, since that is experienced as more welcoming.
 This leads to some interesting questions for an organization regarding what type of work should be done by bots versus humans.
 On the one hand it might be nice to automate parts of Pull Request reviews by bots but on the other hand the same task could be good for a relatively new contributor to the project so they feel good about contributing and for a new contributor to feel appreciated by a human being.
 I imagine metrics around contributor acquisition and what they end up contributing might help answer some of these questions.

+### Bioinformatics Related Sessions

 There were a ton of other bioinformatics, life science and research/academics related organizations.
 [Angelica](https://twitter.com/angiee8aa) and me organized a session at the start of the conference that was simply a round of introductions, which was helpful in getting acquainted with these types of orgs at GSoC.
 [Angelica](https://twitter.com/angiee8aa) made great notes for our session:
 [link](https://docs.google.com/document/d/1c4LP_ZkHEx9HJ28qatzfcYbVjfQxHDi3VA5XeqouSEE).
 I ended up sitting down with [Egon](https://twitter.com/egonwillighagen) after.
-He organized a session around wikidata and I was curious about using their API for pathway data shown at wikipathways.org to feed the querying of cancer genomic data by pathway in [cBioPortal](https://www.cbioportal.org):
+He organized a session around [wikidata](wikidata.org) and I was curious about using their API for pathway data shown at [wikipathways.org](wikipathways.org) to feed the querying of cancer genomic data by pathway in [cBioPortal](https://www.cbioportal.org):

 ![](./images/query_pathway_cbioportal.png)